chetansingareexpleo/Dot6/README.md

 # About
-This is a .NET 6 console app template ready to run.
+This is a .NET 6 console app template ready to run. sample

 # Project technologies
 * .NET 6